ABOUT ME

 As it happens with anything that I get passionate about, I went full beans.
 I started getting out often with the camera, reading about photography, watching tutorials, learning to process my images, updating equipment, travelling …

 I feel more than lucky that my partner supports me, and accompany me in all cycling and photography adventures.
-We plan our holidays taking moon- and star-cycles into account.
+We plan our trips taking moon- and star-cycles into account.
 She drives me at night to dark places, and sometimes feels motivated to grab one of my cameras to take a shot, which I take as excuse to buy more gear.
 She must be also credited for any photo of me that may appear in this page and elsewhere.

 I am always in the search of ``that’’ beautiful light, of special moments; and I prefer a simple subject in good light to a great subject with poor lighting.
 I like images that bring the observer in, giving a sense of depth.
 I may not succeed transmitting that 3D feeling very often; but it is one of my goals.